bonus630/Bonus630DevToolsBar/README.md

 * Docker-based alternative to the CorelDRAW VSTA editor.
 * Support for macro creation in both C# and VB languages.
+* Ability to import native CorelDraw VSTA macros in CGSAddon format
 * Flexibility to use any editor, including basic text editors like Notepad.
 * Built-in C# and VB project templates for quick start.
 * Integration of MSBuild command for easy DLL compilation.